Son charged after cutting father in neck, wrist in Spartanburg Co., report says

 The victim told deputies that he was sitting in a chair in his home when his son came up to him and slashed his neck and left wrist with a knife.

-During the attack, the victim said the suspect – 36-year-old Larry William Hood – threatened to burn the house down.
+During the attack, the victim said the suspect, Larry William Hood, 36, threatened to burn the house down.

 The report said the victim then left the scene and went to his sister’s house on Caldwell Road to get help.